vasusharma7/mongo-utils/README.md

 To use globally from the command line, install the package with -g flag as -

-`npm install -g mongoutils`
+`npm install -g mongo-assist`

-Run `mongoutils -h` to display all the options and verify installation is succesful -
+Run `mongo-assist -h` to display all the options and verify installation is succesful -

 ```
-$ mongoutils -h
+$ mongo-assist -h

 usage: index.js [-h] [-v] [-d DOWNLOAD] [-u UPLOAD] [-t TRANSFER] [-n DATABASE2] [-x MONGOURI] [-p PATH] [-y MONGOURI2] [-e {json,excel,csv}]